btcpayserver/btcpayserver-doc/docs/BTCPayVsOthers.md

 It's important to note that payments made using the Bitcoin Network *always* require a transaction (miner) fee for it to be included in the blockchain.
 The Bitcoin Network determines if the transaction is authorized and when it is confirmed.

-BTCPay creates direct payment invoices for merchants to provide to their customers.
+BTCPay Server creates direct payment invoices for merchants to provide to their customers.
 It also monitors the blockchain and stores the confirmation status of each payment or donation.
-To do this BTCPay requires hosting on a server which merchants can deploy on their own hardware, purchase a VPS (less than $10/mo), or use someone else's BTCPay instance to host your account (free or paid options).
+To do this BTCPay Server requires hosting on a server which merchants can deploy on their own hardware, purchase a VPS (less than $10/mo), or use someone else's BTCPay Server instance to host your account (free or paid options).

-If you deploy BTCPayServer using a VPS, the following types of fees are **never charged**:
+If you deploy BTCPay Server using a VPS, the following types of fees are **never charged**:

 * Merchant fees
 * Subscription fees